Polylogarithmic-Time Leader Election in Population Protocols Using Polylogarithmic States: Analysis

-Hence, with probability at least $1/4$, at least $n/3 + 1$ are nodes are up to date after $\xi n \log n$ rounds.
+Hence, with probability at least $1/4$, at least $n/3 + 1$ are nodes are up to date after $\xi n \log n$ interactions from configuration $c$.
 By symmetry, the $n/3$ up-to-date nodes except the original node are uniformly random among the other $n-1$ nodes.
-Therefore, any given node, in particular the node that had value $u_2$ at time $T$ has probability at least $1/4 \cdot 1/3 = 1/12$ to be up-to-date after $\xi n \log n$ rounds from $T$.
-Notice that when a node that was initially holding value $u_2$ becomes up-to-date and gets an absolute value of at least $u_1$ from an interaction, it must become a minion by the structure of the algorithm if its value before this interaction was still strictly smaller than $u_1$.
-Thus, we only need to show that the probability of selecting the node that initially had value $u_2$ at least $4 \xi \log n$ times (so that its value can reach $u_1$) during these $\xi n \log n$ rounds is at most $1/24$.
+Therefore, any given node, in particular the node that had value $u_2$ in $c$ has probability at least $1/4 \cdot 1/3 = 1/12$ to be up-to-date after $\xi n \log n$ interactions.
+When the node that was holding value $u_2$ in $c$ becomes up-to-date and gets an absolute value of at least $u_1$ from an interaction, it must become a minion by the structure of the algorithm if its value before this interaction was still strictly smaller than $u_1$.
+Thus, we only need to show that the probability of selecting the node that initially had value $u_2$ at least $4 \xi \log n$ times (so that its value can reach $u_1$) during these $\xi n \log n$ interactions is at most $1/24$.
 The claim then follows by Union Bound.

-In each round, the probability to select this node that initially held $u_2$ is $2/n$.
-Let us describe the number of times it is selected in $\xi n \log{n}$ rounds by considering a random variable $Z \sim \mathrm{Bin}(\xi n \log{n}, 2/n)$.
-By Chernoff Bound, the probability being selected at least $4 \xi \log n$ times in these rounds is at most:
+In each interaction, the probability to select this node (that initially held $u_2$) is $2/n$.
+Let us describe the number of times it is selected in $\xi n \log{n}$ interactions by considering a random variable $Z \sim \mathrm{Bin}(\xi n \log{n}, 2/n)$.
+By Chernoff Bound, the probability being selected at least $4 \xi \log n$ times is at most:

-finishing the proof. \end{proof} The next Lemma shows that, after $\Theta( n \log^2 n )$ rounds, the difference between the values of any two given contenders is high, with reasonable probability. \begin{lemma} Fix an arbitrary time $T$, and a constant $\xi \geq 1$.
-Consider any two contender nodes at time $T$, and time $T_1$ which is $32 \xi^2 n \log^2 n$ rounds after $T$.
+finishing the proof. \end{proof} Next, we show that, after $\Theta( n \log^2 n )$ interactions, the difference between the values of any two given contenders is high, with a reasonable probability. \begin{lemma} For an arbitrary configuration $c$, fix two conteders in $c$ and a constant $\xi \geq 1$.
+Let $c'$ be a configuration reached after $32 \xi^2 n \log^2 n$ interactions from $c$.

-If no absolute value of any node reaches $m$ at any time until $T_1$, then, with probability at least $\frac{1}{24} - \frac{1}{n^{8\xi}}$, at time $T_1$, either at least one of the two nodes have become minions, or the absolute value of the difference of the two nodes' values is at least $4 \xi \log n$. \end{lemma} \begin{proof} We will assume that no absolute value reaches $m$ at any point until time $T_1$ and that the two nodes are still contenders at $T_1$.
-We should now prove that the difference of values is large enough.
+If absolute values of all nodes are strictly less than $m$ at all times before reaching $c'$, then, with probability at least $\frac{1}{24} - \frac{1}{n^{8\xi}}$, in $c'$, either at least one of the two fixed nodes have become minions, or their absolute values differ by at least $4 \xi \log n$. \end{lemma} \begin{proof} Suppose no absolute value reaches $m$ at any point before reaching $c'$ and that the two fixed nodes are still contenders in $c'$.
+We need to prove that the difference of values is large enough.